 The U.S. government has not acknowledged the horrific persecution of millions of Nigeria's Middle Belt Christians reportedly by Fulani herder militants.
-The Biden administration removed the first Trump administration's designation of Nigeria as a Country of Particular Concern (CPC), under the International Religious Freedom Act.
+The Biden administration removed the first Trump administration's designation of Nigeria as a Country of Particular Concern (CPC).
 Secretary of State Antony Blinken explained this in testimony to the House Appropriations Committee, stating that the violent attacks against Nigerian Christians have "nothing to do with religion."
 He overlooked all evidence to the contrary, some of which was included in his own State Department's International Religious Freedom Report.

-The State Department exploits the Nigeria's government failure to investigate the Fulani militias' motives and intent to justify its own failure to speak out.
-The 2023 State Department's international religious freedom report, its most recent one, solely gives a neo-Marxian, materialistic theory for Fulani aggression.
-It described the relentless attacks against Christian farming families on their own farms and violence against priests and pastors in their churches or homes as "clashes" between two rural socioeconomic groups fighting over scarce natural resources, a result of climate change.
+The 2023 State Department's international religious freedom report, the most recent one, solely gives a neo-Marxian, materialistic theory for Fulani aggression.
+It described the relentless attacks against Christian farming families on their own farms and violence against priests and pastors in their churches or homes as "clashes" between two rural socio-economic groups fighting over scarce natural resources, a result of climate change.
 This conclusion ignores the two groups' religious identities, the pattern of aggression by the Fulanis throughout the years, the shouts of "Allahu Akbar" and other religious sentiments expressed by the Fulanis as they attack, the repeated attacks on churches and their leaders, and the survivors' own reports.
-It overlooks any possibility of radicalization of nomadic Fulani herdsmen as they travel across porous borders in the Sahel and Northeastern Nigeria, both regions recognized by the U.S. government as hotbeds of Islamist terror.
+It overlooks any possibility of radicalization of nomadic Fulani herdsmen as they travel across porous borders from the Sahel and Northeastern Nigeria, both regions recognized by the U.S. government as hotbeds of Islamist terror.
 It shows no concern for the automatic weapons widely distributed, reportedly by the Miyetti groups, to thousands of herders who use them to attack defenseless farming communities.
-The State Department reports the revealing finding of the Observatory for Religious Freedom in Africa that terror groups killed Christians proportionately in much greater numbers than Muslims but discounts it by disingenuously remarking that it "did not draw conclusions regarding whether Christians were targeted based on their religious identity."
+The State Department reports the revealing finding of the Observatory for Religious Freedom in Africa that terror groups killed Christians proportionately in much greater numbers than Muslims but discounts the finding by disingenuously remarking that it "did not draw conclusions regarding whether Christians were targeted based on their religious identity."
 It does not focus on the fact that the Nigerian government "tolerates" the violence, that is, allows it to continue with impunity, which meets the criteria for CPC designation, as stated in the International Religious Freedom Act.
 Instead, the Biden administration stated that Abuja isn't itself "engaged" in the attacks and on that basis removed Nigeria from the CPC list.